 ‘I suspected as much!
 A little realism is required, darling.
 You may not consider marriage to be important but you are going to be forced to spend a large proportion of your future life with the man you marry.
 My marriage to Gaston was arranged.
 I thought you might be interested to know how I have managed.’

 ‘Very well, if your instant re-organisation of the upper chateau is anything to go by.’

 ‘Oh!
 That is nothing; when we are together I am always in charge of housekeeping.
 No, I meant the more personal side of our relationship.’

 Ximene could hardly wait.

-‘Like most of the aristocracy, Gaston wanted me to give him a child immediately.
-It’s an absolute imposition because for three months before the great event he wanted to lock me away to be absolutely certain that any child I bore was his.
-I refused and told him that after our marriage he would have to make his suit in the same way as any other man.
+Agnes nodded.
+‘It had the same effect on me.
+I did not achieve complete control, but when like most of the aristocracy, Gaston wanted me to give him a child immediately, I refused and told him that after our marriage he would have to make his suit in the same way as any other man.
 He agreed and courted me assiduously.
 Eventually, I gave him my favour but nothing happened.’
 Agnes leaned over and continued in a rather loud whisper, ‘Gaston does not get aroused very easily.
 I have had to become rather inventive.’

 ‘No one has ever told me that.’